David Griesing | Work Life Reward Author | Philadelphia

 The seventh sense is the ability to look at any object and see (or imagine) the way in which it is changed by connection–whether you are commanding an army, running a Fortune 500 company, planning a great work of art, or thinking about your child’s education. (from “The Seventh Sense” by Joshua Cooper Remo)

 These realities about knowledge and connection impact not only how we think (research, practice, and create) but also how we feel (love, hate, trust and fear).
 Brown analogizes the challenge to navigating “a white water world” that requires particular kinds of virtuosity.
-Thet virtuosity includes:
+That virtuosity includes:

 – reading the currents and disturbances around you;